oehrlis/docker-pandoc/sample/sample.md

 ## Basic Syntax

-These are the elements outlined in John Gruber’s original design document.
+These are the elements outlined in John Gruber's original design document.
 All Markdown applications support these elements.

 ### Heading